About your Plusnet home phone credit limit and how to top it up

-If you pay your phone bill by Direct Debit, we set a credit limit to make sure you don't end up paying too much.
-Your credit limit’s the amount you can spend on calls every month using your landline.
+If you pay your phone bill by Direct Debit, we set a credit limit to make sure you don't end up paying too much or not enough.
+Your credit limit's the amount you can spend on calls every month using your landline.
 You can top it up if you need to make more calls that month – more on that further down.

 You can check your credit limit by going to your Phone Control Panel and clicking on Account Summary.

 How does my credit limit work?

 Every time you make a call, we take the amount it costs from your credit limit and add it to your next bill.
 Then, at the end of the month, you pay for the calls you've made.
 We reset your credit limit on your invoice date.

 Once a day, we add the calls you've made and the amount each one cost to your bill.
 You can see a breakdown of that by going to your Phone Control Panel and clicking on Itemised Bill.
 To see calls you've made recently, click on Recent Calls.

 How much is my credit limit?

 That depends on what call plan you've got.
 The monthly credit limits for our call plans are:

 |Unlimited UK & Mobile||£75|